Snam: History

 On February 12, 2009, Snam Rete Gas S.p.A. acquired 100% of Italgas S.p.A. from Eni S.p.A. for 3.07 billion euros, and 100% of Stoccaggi Gas Italia S.p.A. for 1.65 billion euros.
 Payment was made through a capital increase of 3.5 billion euros and a 1.3-billion-euro loan.
 The transaction closed in July 2009, creating a group with a gas transportation network of 31,500 kilometers, a gas distribution network of 58,000 kilometers, and a storage capacity of 14 billion cubic meters, including 5 billion cubic meters of strategic reserve.

 Starting January 1, 2012, the name changed from Snam Rete Gas to Snam S.p.A., and in compliance with European directives, the transportation business was transferred to the new wholly owned subsidiary Snam Rete Gas S.p.A.
 The company changed its logo, abandoning Eni’s six-legged dog and adopting a logo similar to the original from the 1940s.

 In April 2019, Snam launched the first injection of a hydrogen and natural gas into the pipeline, the Europe's first commercial test of a hydrogen-methane blend in a high-pressure network.

 In April 2023, Snam received a 300-million-euro loan from Cassa Depositi e Prestiti (CDP) for the construction of the Adriatic Backbone, a gas pipeline under construction to increase the transportation capacity at entry points in Southern Italy.
 Phase 1 of the project is among the works financed under the RepowerEU Plan.

 In May 2024, Snam received a 200-million-euro ESG-linked loan from Cassa Depositi e Prestiti (CDP).
 The operation is dedicated to the reconstruction of the Ravenna-Chieti gas pipeline and strengthens the infrastructure for transporting natural gas from Southern to Northern Italy.
 In a perspective of energy security and decarbonization, it will also be compatible with hydrogen transport.
 The gas pipeline, whose main line will be completed by 2026, will be interconnected with the Adriatic Backbone currently under construction.

 The 200-million-euro ESG-linked loan contributes to achieving Snam’s sustainable finance target of 85% by 2027.

 In May 2024, during the presentation of the first-quarter financial results, Snam revised upward its 2024 guidance for EBITDA and net profit, increasing the financial targets for 2024 and anticipating the goals set by the 2023-2027 Industrial Plan by one year.

+In March 2026, the company presented its 2026-2030 Industrial Plan, including €14 billion in investments for transport, storage, and regasification infrastructure and the Ravenna CCS (carbon capture and storage) project.
+The 2025 financial results reported a net income of €1.42 billion and an EBITDA of €2.96 billion.